adelphi-ed-tech/au-courses/content/research-seminar.md

+---
+layout: syllabus
-% Research and evaluation of educational technology
+title: "Research and evaluation of educational technology"
-% Matthew X. Curinga
+author:
+    - "Matthew X. Curinga"
+---

 <!--
 This syllabus was created for